syl20bnr/spacemacs/contrib/better-defaults/README.md

 Key Binding   | Description
 --------------|------------------------------------------------------------
 `C-a`         | smart beginning of line
-`C-o`         | get into Vim normal mode to execute one command, then go back Emacs edit              | ing mode
+`C-o`         | get into Vim normal mode to execute one command, then go back Emac               | s editing mode `C-y`         | Automatically indenting after pasting.
+With prefix argument, paste               | text as it is

 [Prelude]: https://github.com/bbatsov/prelude